 All teen clubs meet once a month, as well as an additional monthly meeting at our Clubhouse where teens from all area high schools come together for dinner, support, and special activities.

 Once a year Gilda’s Club South Jersey holds two very special events for teens: “It’s Always Something Teen Writing Contest” and “Teens Touched by Cancer Conference”.
 Any high school student touched by cancer either personally or through a family member or friend is welcome to participate.
-Both events are made possible through the generosity of our sponsors Wawa, South Jersey Industries and Cape Bank Charitable Foundation.

 Any teen who participates in a Teen Club also becomes a member of Gilda’s Club South Jersey and is welcome to participate in a variety of activities offered throughout the year!